esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 Helm charts.

 ## Create a Certificate Authority and a Certificate
+To enable certificate-based authentication and mutual TLS, you need to create a Certificate Authority (CA) and a server certificate.

+The CA will be responsible to sign the server certificate, and should be the same CA that signs the certificates used by the devices to connect to the MQTT broker.

+The server certificate will be used by the MQTT broker to establish a TLS connections with the devices.

 ### Create a Certificate Authority
 To create a Certificate Authority, go to Key Management > CAs and click on the "Create" button.
 If you have already configured a CA before, you can skip this part.
+Make sure the CA you create here is the one set as the Root CA under Settings > Security.

-### Create a Certificate
+### Create a server Certificate
 You need to create a certificate to be used by the MQTT server to establish TLS.
 To create a Certificate, go to Key Management > Certificates and click on the "Create" button.
 Pay attention to the following points: